ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 Due to the capabilities of the new format the engine uses (~~M2~~ IMBC), a special editor will be needed, that can do some scripting, etc.

-# Features planned for later

-## Get a better scripting engine
+# Get a better scripting engine

 Due to inability to get it working together with D in any meaningful way, the Lua engine had to be dropped.